bahmutov/cypress-examples/docs/recipes/use-sanity-assertions.md

 Imagine we need to confirm that the two numbers shown on the page match.
 There are multiple ways we could write this test.

+📺 Watch this recipe explained in the video [Use Sanity Assertions](https://youtu.be/Tv0turO2ywA).

 ## Compare two numbers

 <!-- fiddle Compare two static numbers -->